 Side effects of chemotherapy and targeted therapy

-The side effects of chemotherapy and targeted therapy vary depending on the drugs given.
-Signs of a reaction to an infusion include flushing, low blood pressure, high temperature or itching.
-Reactions can be managed by giving the drug over several hours.
+The side effects of chemotherapy and targeted therapy drugs vary depending on the drugs given.
+Ask your haematologist about the specific side effects of the drugs you are taking.
+Some people have a reaction to the infusion – signs of this include flushing, low blood pressure, high temperature or itching.
+Giving the drug over several hours can help reduce reactions.

 - bruise easily